leonlinsx/minimal-mistakes/_posts/2019-05-19-2019-substack-review.md

 ---
-title:  "Substack review"
+title:  "Review of Substack in 2019"
-tags: [newsletter, tech, substack, product]
+tags: [newsletter, tech, substack, product, company]
 published: true
 ---

 *Disclaimer: I was introduced to Substack by an employee there.
-Also, I signed up in April 2019, so some commentary is dated.*
+Also, I've refreshed this review for 2020 [here](https://www.leonlinsx.com/2020-substack-review/ "substack")*

 I've [previously described](https://www.leonlinsx.com/why-i-write/ "why write") my reasons for starting a public blog.
 In addition to this website, I also recently signed up for Substack to publish my [monthly newsletters](https://avoidboringpeople.substack.com/ "substack").
 Before Substack, I'd been directly emailing my distribution list.